-The best motivational books help readers overcome everyday challenges.
+Discover our guide with the best motivational books to help readers overcome everyday challenges.
 This article rounds up a selection.

 - 1. The 7 Habits of Highly Effective People by Stephen Covey

 - 2. How to Win Friends and Influence People by Dale Carnegie

 - 3. Think and Grow Rich by Napoleon Hill